 Why choose this course

 We combine an academic foundation with practical experience to reinforce your skills.
-This may include an actual crowdfunding campaign or a project with companies in the SETSquared Partnership - Surrey, ranked number one university business incubator worldwide by UBI Global.
+This may include a crowdfunding campaign or project with companies in the SETSquared Partnership - Surrey, ranked number one university business incubator worldwide by UBI Global.

-You can also tailor your individual experience through a choice of modules and final project, while benefitting from mentoring expertise to help you fulfil your career aspirations."
+You can also tailor your learning through a choice of modules and final project, while benefitting from mentoring expertise to help you fulfil your career aspirations.

 What you will study

-Every year, we are impressed with the quality of students as well as their unbridled enthusiasm for learning by doing which reflects our approach to entrepreneurship and innovation.
+Every year, we’re impressed by our students’ unbridled enthusiasm for learning by doing, something which reflects Surrey’s practical approach to entrepreneurship and innovation.